Uzumaki: Plot

-At the center, Shuichi is hurled down a pit leading deep beneath the earth by a mutated citizen, with Kirie herself descending via a colossal spiral staircase to find him.
-She falls but is saved by countless bodies making up the ground of a vast, ancient city consisting entirely of spiral patterns in various arrangements.
-As Kirie looks for Shuichi, she finds her parents twisted and petrified, resembling stone statues, along with many other citizens of Kurouzu-cho who have met the same fate.
+When they begin walking down the steps, Shuichi is hurled down into the pit by a mutated citizen, with Kirie descending the stairs to find him.
+She slips and falls, but survives after her fall is broken by countless bodies making up the ground of a vast, ancient city consisting entirely of spiral patterns in various arrangements.
+As Kirie looks for Shuichi, she finds her parents twisted and petrified, resembling stone statues, along with many other citizens of Kurouzu who have met the same fate.
 Then, she hears Shuichi call for her and goes to him.
-Both are overwhelmed by the ancient spirals surrounding them and Shuichi points out how it seems as though the spiral ruins have a will of their own.
-Noticing that the petrified citizens of Kurouzu-cho are all facing the spiral city, Shuichi theorizes that this is the source of the curse; the city expands on its own periodically and has cursed the land above out of jealousy from having no one to view it.
+Both are overwhelmed by the ancient spirals surrounding them.
+Shuichi points out how it seems as though the strange assortment of structures has a will of its own.
+Noticing that the petrified citizens of Kurouzu are all facing the spiral city, Shuichi determines that this is the true source of the curse; the sentient city has periodically expanded on its own, and cursed the land above out of jealousy from having no one to view its architecture.

-Shuichi urges Kirie to leave without him as he can no longer walk, and that the curse should be over soon, but she replies that she does not have the strength and wishes to stay with him.
-The two embrace with their bodies twisting and intertwining together, signifying their acceptance into the never-ending curse.
-At the same time, a stone tower in the shape of a drill bit rises out of the city, and breaches the surface, forming the centerpiece of the abandoned town.
+Shuichi urges Kirie to leave without him as he can no longer walk and the curse should be over soon, but she replies that she does not have the strength and wishes to stay with him.
+The two embrace with their bodies twisting and intertwining together, signifying their acceptance of the never-ending curse.
+At the same time, a stone tower in the shape of a drill bit rises out of the city and breaches the surface, forming the centerpiece of the abandoned town.
 As Shuichi and Kirie lie together, Kirie notes that the curse ended at the same time it began, for just as time speeds up away from the center, it freezes at the center.
-The spiral's curse is eternal, and all the events will repeat when a new Kurouzu-cho is built where the previous one lay.
+The spiral's curse is eternal, and all the events will repeat when a new Kurouzu is built where the previous one lies.